frank26080115/Bones-3D-Printer/ordered_lessons/lesson7.md

 [![](../images/lesson7/yaxisstartsketch.png)](../images/lesson7/yaxisstartsketch.png)

-This time, the opening of the arc terminates with a line that's at a 45 degree angle.
+This time, the opening of the arc terminates with a line that's at a 45&deg; angle.
 This is to control the overhang slope angle, as covered in [lesson 4](lesson4).
 A lot of mirroring is used again.
 I believe you can where the mirror constraints are already.
 The next image will show you how I can use projection to set the diameter of the circle equal to the circle drawn in the very old first sketch.

 [![](../images/lesson7/projectingcircleforyaxis.png)](../images/lesson7/projectingcircleforyaxis.png)